sfigg/commercialization-public/docset/design/device-experiences/docking.md

 <td>The system should include at least one USB Type-C port that supports USB Host or USB Dual Role/USB On-The-Go (OTG).
 All USB Type-C ports should include support for the following:
 <ul>
   <li>USB Data, with <a href="http://www.usb.org/developers/ssusb">USB 3.1 Gen 2</a> being optimal</li>
-  <li><a href="http://www.usb.org/developers/powerdelivery/">USB Power Delivery (PD)</a> power receiver for systems to negotiate system charging from dock (minimum 30 watts), so that a user only needs to connect one wire to their system to be productive for several hours</li>
+  <li><a href="http://www.usb.org/developers/powerdelivery/">USB Power Delivery (PD)</a> power sink to allow systems to charge using USB-C from dock, so that a user only needs to connect one wire to their system to be productive for several hours</li>
   <li><a href="https://www.vesa.org/wp-content/uploads/2016/10/USB-DevDays-DisplayPort-Alternate-Mode-2016-final4.pdf">DisplayPort Alternate Mode</a>, pin assignment C, D, E, and F, with support for High Bit Rate (HBR) and High Bit Rate 2 (HBR2) signaling on those pin assignments, and the ability to source DisplayPort on at least two DisplayPort lanes for all supported pin assignments</li>
 </ul>
 <p>For systems with multiple USB Type-C ports, we recommend that all ports support the specifications above.
 If the specifications are not supported by all of the included USB Type-C ports, we recommend that these ports be visually differentiable to the user as defined in the <a href="http://www.usb.org/developers/logo_license/USB-IF_TLA_and_Logo_Usage_Guidelines_FINAL_March_13.2017.pdf">USB-IF Trademark License Agreement</a> under the section “Logo Guidelines for USB Type-C Products and Cables that Support Alternate Modes.”</p>